Setting Up and Using KVM on your machine

 In order to use gem5’s KVMCPU to fast-forward your simulation, you must have a KVM compatible processor and have KVM installed on your machine.
 This page will guide you through the process of enabling KVM on your machine and using it with gem5.

 Note: The following tutorial assumes an X86 Linux host machine.
 Various parts of this tutorial may not be applicable to other architectures or different operating systems.
-At present KVM support is only available for X86 and ARM simulations (with respective X86 and ARM hosts).
+At present KVM support is available for X86 and ARM simulations (with respective X86 and ARM hosts).

 Ensuring system compatibility